Key Information

 • Student Nursing Associates bring valuable insight across whole systems

-If you are a practice manager or PCN looking to grow and develop a team member or employ an additional member of staff or you are a HCA in primary care interested in furthering your career, then please access the links and webpages for more information.
+If you are a Practice Manager or Primary Care Network (PCN) looking to grow and develop a team member or employ an additional member of staff; or are an HCA in Primary Care interested in furthering your career, then please access the links and webpages for more information.

 For further discussion or support please contact Jo Sutton, Programme Manager (Nursing) – jsutton4@nhs.net